Moving to Texas

 Skills and knowledge exams are waived for applicants 18 and older who hold a valid out of state driver license or license not expired over two years, as are the ITD and adult driver education requirements.

-Applicants under 18 who have a valid driver license or valid learner license from another U.S. state, U.S. territory or Canadian province do not have to take the knowledge exam.
+If you are under age 18 and have a valid driver license or valid learner license from another U.S. state, U.S. territory or Canadian province, you do not have to take the knowledge exam.
 Applicants who surrender a valid license/permit from another state will be issued the equivalent Texas version of the document surrendered (i.e. a Texas learner license for another state's learner license).

-Applicants under 18 from a country other than the U.S. or Canada are required to take and pass the knowledge exam.
-This includes France, South Korea, Germany and Taiwan because the reciprocity agreement with these countries does not apply to minors.
+If you are under age 18 from a country other than the U.S. or Canada, you are required to take and pass the knowledge exam.
+This includes France, South Korea, Germany and Taiwan because the reciprocity agreement with these countries does not apply to anyone under age 18.

 Note: Texas law requires that anyone issued a Texas learner license must hold that license for at least six (6) months or until he/she is 18 years of age, whichever is earlier.
 If a learner license/permit is exchanged for a Texas learner license, it must be held for 6 months.
 No credit is given for prior months the applicant held their permit from another state.